 There are several different techniques which can be used for a flap-based breast reconstruction:

-- DIEP perforator flap -- This technique is the most muscle-sparing option.
+- DIEP perforator flap: This technique is the most muscle-sparing option.

-- Muscle-sparing microvascular free TRAM flap -- This procedure removes more muscle than the DIEP flap, but spares more muscle than the traditional TRAM flap technique.
+- Muscle-sparing microvascular free TRAM flap: This procedure removes more muscle than the DIEP flap, but spares more muscle than the traditional TRAM flap technique.

-All of these techniques achieve beautiful results, and the right option for you will depend on your unique individual needs.
-During your consultation, Dr. Ali and Dr. Tamir will discuss these options with you in great detail before making individualized recommendations for your treatment plan.
+All these techniques achieve beautiful results, and the right option for you will depend on your unique individual needs.
+During your consultation, Dr. Ali and Dr. Tamir will discuss these options with you in detail before making individualized recommendations for your treatment plan.

-In some instances, flap-based reconstruction can be performed in conjunction with implant-based reconstruction to provide more durable, long lasting results than can be achieved with an implant alone.
-Dr. Ali and Dr. Tamir will use fat, skin and muscle from the back to cover the breast implant.
-This tissue provides additional support for the breast implant while also providing a more natural looking and feeling appearance.
+In some instances, flap-based reconstruction can be performed in conjunction with implant-based reconstruction to provide more durable, long-lasting results than can be achieved with an implant alone.
+Dr. Ali and Dr. Tamir will use fat, skin, and muscle from the back to cover the breast implant.
+This tissue provides additional support for the breast implant while also providing a more natural-looking and -feeling appearance.